 - Hydrogen Dryers

 High quality air is of vital importance to industrial facilities, but nowhere is it as critical as in breathing air applications.
 The purity of breathing air is crucial to assure worker safety in a wide range of applications including tank cleaning, sand blasting, paint spray and many others.
 Fluid Aire Dynamics can solve these critical breathing air applications with products from top quality manufacturers.

 Membrane dryers are dehumidifying dryers that work by depressing the dew point of incoming air.
 They are popular since they can operate continuously without electricity and are quiet and low-maintenance.

 No longer relegated to simply point-of-use drying applications, membrane dryers are now available in capacities and efficiencies that rival desiccant dryers without the costly and time-consuming maintenance.
 They are ideal for applications where the dew point requirement falls somewhere below +32°F (0°C) and -40°F/C.

 Deliquescent dryers are very simple dryers and are also popular among businesses who are looking for an electricity-free, low-maintenance solution to compressed air-drying issues.
 You will often use them as natural gas or landfill gas dryers.
 They work by using a pressure vessel containing a special tablet that absorbs water vapor as it dissolves.

-Not content to offer just any product in a given category, The Titus Company carefully selects the manufacturers and brands that it represents.
+Not content to offer just any product in a given category, Fluid Aire Dynamics carefully selects the manufacturers and brands that it represents.
 When it comes right down to it, the name on the box is not the one that most customers remember but rather the name of the company that sold it to them.
 As a result, the products that you will find in the product categories below are those that have proven to be reliable, efficient and cost effective for our customers and their critical application needs.